Hidden Hidden Hidden Hidden

 Working With Calibration, Different Scales, and Mapping

-instruNet supports Calibration and Converting to different scales (e.g. show psi at sensor instead of Volts at screw terminals) with a 2 point mapping scheme.
-All channels have a Mapping settings area that defines the relationship between "internal units" and "external units".
-Internal units are the native units used by instruNet, such as Volts.
 External units are what the user sees in the Record page, the Network page, and the numbers returned by the iNet() subroutine.
 External units are linearly mapped to Internal units, and are therefore defined by a line in a 2-dimensional coordinate axis plane.
 This line can be described by four numbers that define 2 points (i.e. {x1, y1}, {x2, y2}) or by two numbers that specify a scale and offset (i.e. y = [scale * x] + offset).
+In the Mapping area, we refer to "x" as "Internal" and "y" as "External".
+Initially all channels are set up with a one-to-one mapping such that External units are identical to Internal units (i.e. Scale = 1, Offset = 0).

 Imagine a linear temperature sensor that puts out 0.1 Volts when dipped in ice water (0°C) and 1.0 Volts when dipped in boiling water (100°C); and you want instruNet to display °C numbers in the Record page and the Network page.
 To do this, one would set the Mapping fields to:

 And set the Units Label field in the General Settings area to "C".
-The Units Label does not effect instruNet numerically, yet is interpreted as random text that is simply placed next numbers (i.e. it is a "label").
+The Units Label does not effect instruNet numerically, yet is interpreted as random text that is simply placed next to numbers (i.e. it is a "label").
 The Mapping fields; however, effect numbers, yet not labels.

-The Mapping setting area also describes the line with "y = [x*scale] + offset".
-For example, instead of setting the above 4 values, one could have set the Offset field to 2.0, to show a 2°C Offset.
-If you change the Scale or Offset fields and then press Ok or Update; the x1, y1, x2, y2 fields update automatically to reflect the new line.
+Notice that Mapping can be used to correct for an offset error by adding a constant and can correct for a gain error by multiplying by a scale value (i.e. y = [x*scale] + offset).
+For example, instead of setting the above 4 values, one could set the Offset field to 2.0, to show a 2°C Offset.
+If you change the Scale or Offset fields and then press Ok or Update; the internal1, external1, internal2, external2 fields update automatically to reflect the new line.

 Working with Digital Filters